-No matter how great a product is, you can't expect that every new user will navigate its features right away.
-For this reason, user onboarding is a key aspect of the customer journey.
-It saves users time from having to contact support teams with fundamental questions.
-And, that can be the difference between a satisfied customer and potential churn.
+No matter how great a product is, you can’t expect that every user will successfully navigate its features right away.
+For this reason, user onboarding is a key aspect of the customer journey as it saves users time from having to contact support teams with fundamental questions.
+Effective user onboarding can also be the difference between a satisfied customer and potential churn.

-In this post, let's review what user onboarding is, then dive into some examples of real companies who execute it perfectly.
+In this post, let’s review what user onboarding is, and dive into some examples of real companies who execute it perfectly.

 What Is User Onboarding?

 User onboarding helps new users become accustomed to a product or service.
 Onboarding teams assist customers with creating and managing accounts, teaching them how to use relevant features, and explaining additional upgrades and actions that will help them achieve their goals.

 In general, user onboarding should shorten the time it takes to learn the product.
 This lets customers obtain more value from your business and develop a new habit of using the product.
 By guiding them through these initial steps, you'll improve customer retention and minimize churn.

 Below, we've curated a list of brands that have awesome user onboarding experiences.
 Use these examples when developing the onboarding process at your own business.

 Switching streaming services can be daunting.
 You have no idea what movies and shows are offered and it's frustrating to learn a new organization system.

 Hulu simplifies this roadblock with its user onboarding process.First, when you create an account, you're immediately shown an entrance page containing its three plan options: No Ads, Ad-supported, and Hulu + Live TV.

 Each plan offers a 30-day trial.
 But, don't worry, Hulu will remind you three days before your trial ends so you can decide whether to cancel or move forward with a paid plan.